-Listen to a powerhouse panel of community experts review the conclusions of Nevada County's Economic Impact Report for the proposed Idaho-Maryland Mine.
-The report was authored by an independent consultant, Robert D. Niehaus (RDN).
+A powerhouse panel of community experts reviewed the conclusions of Nevada County's Economic Impact Report in a December 2022 MineWatch meeting.
+The report was authored by independent consultant, Robert D. Niehaus (RDN).

 “A closer examination of the RDN Report leaves a lot of room for questioning their conclusions, said CEA Foundation President, Ralph Silberstein.
 [The webinar's] panelists found that the numbers were overly optimistic, that the real estate estimates were a big miss, and that the possible economic benefits to the community would be overshadowed by a lot of downside risk.”